 - Nyung-ne - devotional meditation practices combining the Eight Buddhist Precepts

 - Yoga - several times a year yoga retreat are held by visiting teachers

-For a full list and dates for coming retreat go to RETREATS page
+For a full list and dates for coming retreat go to EVENTS page Events

 All activities are open to the public.
 Please ring to let us know if you are coming as the programme is sometimes interrupted when we have retreats and other special activities running.

 Daily 6am Green Tara Puja - The residents come together daily for tradionally Buddhist prayers and chanting.
 You can request the puja be dedicated to those who are going through difficulties as well as the deceased.

 - Sunday 9 am Ngondro Preliminary practices - Includes Refuge and Prostrations, Generation of Bodhicitta, Vajrasattva mantra, Mandala Offering and Guru Yoga.